Be the first to review “From Afghanistan to Iraq: The Bush Wars” Cancel reply

 Medea Benjamin

 Medea Benjamin is a renowned peace activist and social justice advocate.
-She travels around the world and documents human rights violations.
-She’s co-founder of Global Exchange and CODEPINK.
-She is the recipient of the Martin Luther King, Jr. Peace Prize from the Fellowship of Reconciliation.
-She is the author of many books including Drone Warfare: Killing by Remote Control and Kingdom of the Unjust: Behind the U.S.-Saudi Connection.
+Newsday calls her, “one of America’s most committed and most effective fighters for human rights.”
+She is co-founder of Global Exchange and CODEPINK.
+She is the recipient of the Martin Luther King, Jr. Peace Prize from the Fellowship of Reconciliation and the Gandhi Peace Award.
+She is the author of many books including Inside Iran, Kingdom of the Unjust: Behind the U.S.-Saudi Connection and War in Ukraine: Making Sense of a Senseless War.

 Reviews